Stratfor

 The firm's principal documented operational event was the December 2011 intrusion into its computer systems by the Anonymous-affiliated AntiSec collective.
 The intrusion exfiltrated:

-The intrusion was conducted by a group of AntiSec contributors including Jeremy Hammond, an activist and computer-security researcher who had previously been involved in the 2004 Protest Warrior intrusion.
+The intrusion was conducted by a group of AntiSec contributors including Jeremy Hammond, an activist and computer-security researcher who had previously been involved in the February 2005 Protest Warrior intrusion.
 Hammond was identified as a participant in the Stratfor intrusion through the cooperation of fellow AntiSec member Hector Xavier Monsegur (Sabu), who had been arrested by the FBI in June 2011 and was operating as a federal informant during the period of the Stratfor intrusion.
 The FBI's United States v.
-Hammond prosecution, which opened in March 2012, ended with Hammond's November 2013 plea to a single count under the Computer Fraud and Abuse Act and his subsequent ten-year federal-prison sentence.4
+Hammond prosecution, which opened in March 2012 (Hammond arrested 5 March 2012; indictment unsealed 6 March 2012 in the Southern District of New York), ended with Hammond's 28 May 2013 plea to a single conspiracy count under the Computer Fraud and Abuse Act and his subsequent ten-year federal-prison sentence on 15 November 2013.4

 The exfiltrated material was provided by the AntiSec contributors to WikiLeaks, which began publishing the "Global Intelligence Files" — the full corpus of approximately five million Stratfor emails — on 27 February 2012.
 The publication continued in stages across 2012–2013.
 The published material disclosed:

-- The firm's client list, including the US Department of Defense, the Department of Homeland Security, the US Marine Corps Intelligence Activity, Coca-Cola, Dow Chemical, Lockheed Martin, Northrop Grumman, Raytheon, the United Nations, several US State governments, and approximately 850,000 individual and corporate subscribers.
+• The firm's client list, including the US Department of Defense, the Department of Homeland Security, the US Marine Corps, Coca-Cola, Dow Chemical, Lockheed Martin, Northrop Grumman, Raytheon, the United Nations, and several US State governments — alongside the firm's subscriber database (approximately 860,000 active and inactive accounts on the Stratfor site, of which approximately 75,000 were paying subscribers).

 Institutional aftermath

 The 2011 intrusion and the subsequent 2012–2013 disclosure produced substantial institutional consequences for the firm.
-The immediate operational impact included a substantial subscriber-base reduction (in the 30–40% range across 2012), substantial reputational damage particularly with respect to the firm's data-security practices, and substantial legal exposure on the question of whether the firm had complied with applicable data-protection obligations on the compromised subscriber data.6
+The immediate operational impact included substantial subscriber-base reduction, substantial reputational damage particularly with respect to the firm's data-security practices, and substantial legal exposure on the question of whether the firm had complied with applicable data-protection obligations on the compromised subscriber data.6

-George Friedman departed Stratfor in May 2015, shortly after the RANE acquisition, and subsequently founded Geopolitical Futures, an independent geopolitical-analysis firm operating on substantially the same subscription-analytical model as Stratfor's original institutional design.
+George Friedman departed Stratfor in May 2015, and subsequently founded Geopolitical Futures, an independent geopolitical-analysis firm operating on substantially the same subscription-analytical model as Stratfor's original institutional design.
 Geopolitical Futures has continued to operate across the post-2015 period as the substantive successor to Friedman's original Stratfor institutional vision.8

 Sources and further reading